abelcarreras/cuda_functions/README.md

 Installation
 ---------------------------------------------------------

-1. Run setup.py script to compile
+1. Run setup.py script to compile only (testing)
    <br>python setup.py build_ext  --inplace

 2. Run and check included python scripts as example

+3. If you want to install the module on your system use distutils setup.py as usual:
+   <br>python setup.py install --user

 Interface